billwear/maas-rad/originals/commission-machines-deb-2-8-cli-2474.md

 <h3 id="heading--numa-sriov-commissioning">Commission NUMA and SR-IOV nodes</h3>

-If you are using the NUMA architecture, MAAS version 2.7 guarantees that machines are assigned to a single NUMA node that contains all the machine's resoures.
+If you are using the NUMA architecture, MAAS version 2.7 guarantees that machines are assigned to a single NUMA node that contains all the machine's resources.
 Note that you must recommission NUMA/SR-IOV machines that were previously commissioned under version 2.6 or earlier.

 <a href="https://discourse.maas.io/uploads/default/original/1X/7b47235ff57a570ccba6a6ed09186a3d7483f5a4.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/7b47235ff57a570ccba6a6ed09186a3d7483f5a4.png"></a>